ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 	rotation={[45, 0, 0]}
 	transformBehaviors={["billboard"]}/>
 {% endhighlight %}
-// todo 3d object stuff
-The billboard transform behaviour is an interesting feature to let the object always face the user.
+The billboard transform behaviour is an interesting feature to make sure the object is always facing the user.

 A Viro360Image can be set as the background of a scene.

 A ViroPortal lets the user take a peek into a different scene.
 It basically is a window to another world.
 The Viro3DObject included in it acts like the window frame.
-//TODO code sample and gif from example project

 A ViroARImageMarker reacts when one of the ViroARTrackingTargets are scanned.
 It will show all the components inside the ViroARImageMarker tag.